Nahele at Hoopili

 No analysis available

-I looked for HOA insurance wording that would indicate the building is fully insured or that owners have walls-in coverage.
-The remarks do not mention insurance coverage at all, so there is no support for a true value.
-This remains false with low confidence due to absence of evidence.
+I looked for insurance-related wording that would indicate the HOA provides full building coverage or walls-in insurance.
+The remarks do not discuss insurance at all, so there is no evidence to confirm that the building is fully insured.

-I searched the public remarks for explicit fire/life safety language such as FLSE passed, fire safety certified, life safety compliant, or passed fire inspection.
-Nothing like that appears in the remarks, so there is no basis to mark this true.
-With no evidence, it remains false at low confidence.
+I searched the public remarks for explicit fire/life safety language, including FLSE, fire inspection, and life safety compliance.
+Nothing in the listings indicates the building has passed a fire/life safety evaluation, so there is no evidence to mark this true.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.